How to Create a Memorable Consulting Business Name + 35 Examples (2026)

 2. Make It Easy to Pronounce and Remember

-• Short and snappy
+• Short and easy to say aloud

-• Easy to spell
+• Easy to spell (important for word-of-mouth and web searches)

-Think of companies like Google or Apple.
-Their names are brief, clear, and instantly recognizable.
+Think of Google or Apple.
+Brief, clear, instantly recognizable.
 The same principle applies in consulting.
+Some real-world examples of concise, effective consulting names: Accenture, LeapPoint, DayBlink Consulting, Blue Matter.

 3. Think About Your Consulting Niche

-• Boost visibility in relevant search results
+• Improve your visibility in relevant search results

-4. Develop a Mission Statement
+4. Develop a Mission Statement First

-[ Read: The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements]
+[ Read: The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements ]

 5. Choose a Name with a Positive Feel